Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Introduction

-As a rule, classical solutions to such HJB equations rarely exist and theories of non-smooth solutions such as viscosity or minimax solutions are needed.
-In the path-dependent case, the only relevant work for non-local equations is \cite{Keller16SPA}, where viscosity solutions for semilinear non-local path-dependent partial differential equations are studied.
-But there have been no works on nonsmooth solutions for fully nonlinear non-local path-dependent partial differential equations such as \eqref{E:Intro:PPDE}.
-This is in stark contrast to the Markovian case: Partial differential equations associated to PDMPs, i.e., variations of \eqref{E:Intro:PDE}, were studied in \cite{Vermes85Stoch}, \cite{Soner86SICON-II}, \cite{Ye94} \cite{DempsterYe95AAP}, \cite{DavisFarid}, \cite{ForwickEtAl04}, \cite{Goreac12}, and \cite{BandiniThieullen20AMO} to mention but a few works.
+As a rule, classical solutions to such HJB equations rarely exist and theories of non-smooth solutions such as viscosity solutions (see, e.g., \cite{CrandallIshiiLions}, \cite{BardiCapuzzoDolcetta}) or minimax solutions (see, e.g., \cite{Subbotin}) are needed. { In this work, we use minimax solutions, mainly due to a technical obstacle, which is explained in section~\ref{SS:specificDifficulty}.}